-Study of the Ten Commandments as they appear in the religious writings of Hinduism, Buddhism, Judaism, Christianity, Islam, and other world faiths.
+Advanced study of the Ten Commandments as they appear in the religious writings of Hinduism, Buddhism, Judaism, Christianity, Islam, and other world faiths.
 Study of the literal and spiritual level of each commandment using selected texts from sacred and secular sources.
 Students encouraged to draw connections between the various levels of the commandments and their own lives.
+3 Credits.

 Religion 273.
-Religion and Marriage I. (Rel273w is W, Applied)
+Religion and Marriage I. (Doctrinal) (Rel273w is W)

-New Church doctrine concerning marriage and preparation for marriage.
-The nature of man and woman, and their spiritual fulfillment in the married relationship.
-Children and their place in marriage.
+New Church doctrine concerning marriage.
+Includes the Divine origin of marriage; the nature of masculinity and femininity; the state of married partners after death; betrothals and weddings; separation and divorce; adultery, fornication and other sexual disorders; the role of the Ten Commandments in marriage.
 Responding to states of discord, coldness, and other problems in marriage.
 Adultery and other sexual disorders.
 Consideration of romantic passion, physical relations, birth control, repeated marriages, nonmonogamous lifestyles, homosexuality.
 Text: Conjugial Love.
-3 Credits.